 - Open an Amazon product detail page (the listing you want)

-- Click the extension icon and choose what you need:
+- Click the sidebar download panel and choose what you need:

-- Download images (main / variants / description / gallery)
+- Download images (main / variants / description / gallery / review media)

-- Export CSV (image URLs / video URLs)
+- Export CSV (image URLs / video URLs with metadata)

 Best practices for staying organized